Why Nose Surgery is Not Just for Looks

 Obstructed Breathing

-Patients that suffer from obstructed breathing due to nasal abnormalities may have symptoms like dry mouth, reduced sense of smell or nasal congestion.
-These patients may also experience frequent sinus infections, nosebleeds or sinus headaches.
+Patients who suffer from obstructed breathing due to nasal abnormalities may have symptoms like dry mouth, reduced sense of smell, or nasal congestion.
+These patients may also experience frequent sinus infections, nosebleeds, or sinus headaches.
 Obstructed breathing can be treated with functional rhinoplasty if the obstruction is due to structural blockages inside the nose.

 Internal Nasal Passage Treatment